David Bernhardt: Deputy Secretary of the Interior

 On April 28, 2017, Trump nominated Bernhardt to be the deputy secretary of the interior.
 The role made Bernhardt the "top deputy to Interior Secretary Ryan Zinke and COO of the federal lands and energy agency".
 The appointment was praised by Zinke, Republican members of Congress, and former-interior secretary Dirk Kempthorne, as well as Outdoor Recreation Industry Roundtable, Ducks Unlimited, and the Boone and Crocket Club.
 His nomination was strongly opposed by conservationists, fishing groups, and California Democrats, who cited his history of representing and lobbying on behalf of oil companies and agricultural interests as well as conflict-of-interest concerns arising from his firm's work on regulation issues with the DOI.

-At his confirmation hearing before the Senate Energy and Natural Resources Committee in mid-May 2017, Bernhardt testified that he would "apply the law and be honest with the science" at the Interior Department but also said the president's views, rather than the recommendations of climate scientists, would guide the Interior Department's policies whenever possible.
+At his confirmation hearing before the Senate Energy and Natural Resources Committee in mid-May 2017, Bernhardt testified that "I believe we need to take the science as it comes, whatever that is," and "apply the law and be honest with the science" at the Interior Department but also said the president's views, rather than the recommendations of climate scientists, would guide the Interior Department's policies whenever possible.
 Ethics issues were raised by Senators such as Maria Cantwell, with Bernhardt replying he took ethics very seriously.
 He said that unless he received authorization to do so, he would not involve himself substantially in any particular matter involving his former clients.

 On July 24, 2017, the Senate confirmed Bernhardt's nomination by a vote of 53–43.
 He was then sworn into office on August 1, 2017.

 During Bernhardt's tenure as deputy secretary and acting secretary the Department of the Interior substantially increased fossil fuel sales on public land and embarked on a program of deregulation.

 In 2019, Politico reported that heads of the oil industry lobbying group Independent Petroleum Association of America (IPAA) celebrated their ties to Bernhardt, who had IPAA as a client during his legal career.

 In August 2020, the Interior Department's inspector general released a report concluding that the agency had withheld sensitive public documents related to Bernhardt prior to his Senate confirmation and that this action did not violate any legal or ethical standards.